 No time was wasted in digging him out.
 They took Evert back to the hut and warmed him up, but his frozen feet were in severely bad shape.

 Eight days buried under the snow led to months in the hospital recovering.
 Sadly, doctors had to amputate all of the toes on one foot and everything up to the heel on the other.
 With the use of prosthetics and specially designed shoes, Evert was able to walk again, but hunting for ptarmigan was out of the question.

 A book of his experiences, written in Swedish, was published a short time later and sold well.
 This brought him a moderate amount of fame and many marriage proposals.
 Evert eventually moved to Stockholm, married, and had three children.
-But after a few years he grew frustrated of city life and moved back to the country.
+But after a few years, he grew frustrated with city life and moved back to the country.

 Life there wouldn’t prove much better.
 In 1975 at the age of 43, Evert Stenmark ended his life by setting off a charge of dynamite on his family farm.